Arseni1919/Learning_DRL/README.md

 Unfortunately, the authors did not point out exactly was the algorithm so successful.
 Is it the scale?
 Is it the fact that the algorithm is model-based?
 Is it because numerous tricks for stabilisation?
 Or all of them combined?
 From my impression, the model of the world is the most critical part.
 If you can construct the world-model properly - it can benefit you a lot, as it is shown in the paper.

-THe overall schema of DreamerV3:
+The overall schema of DreamerV3:

 <img src="pics/dreamerv3_1.png" width="700">